 In addition, when it comes to buyers, two of the most common negative consequences of maverick buying are issues with satisfaction (56%), quality, and service (44%).
 Taken together, these consequences result in more returns, less use per purchase, and decreased efficiency.

-To avoid these consequences, organizations need to address categories where users have difficulty finding what they want.
+To avoid these consequences, organisations need to address categories where users have difficulty finding what they want.
 To start, they need to understand that capital equipment and most service-related categories — including sales and marketing, general admin, HR — provide the least intuitive buying experiences, where only 40% rated the experience as being easy.

 In light of this, it’s worth noting that lack of self-service and guided buying tools is the number one purchasing challenge facing end-users, with 75% of those surveyed saying this is a problem.

 To overcome these problems, companies must develop four essential guided buying capabilities:

 The ability to capture 100% of direct and indirect spend together with ongoing developments in machine learning and artificial intelligence have paved the way for compelling advancements in procurement capabilities.
 In practice, this means that buyers and sellers alike can get real-time guidance in making important procurement decisions every step of the way.

 Above all, these advancements automate the procurement process so that employees don’t get bogged down with menial and mind-numbing tasks, freeing them up for more creative or strategic work.
 For instance, predefined buying channels can put compliant buying options at the fingertips of the requisitioner.
 This shift in the procurement process is certainly the way of the future.

 As mentioned in the last point, no one wants to spend all their time worrying about compliance, much less navigating a complicated procurement system.
 To make the most of your team, you’ll want tools that are intuitive, streamlined, and easy to use.